 Your spinal discs are protected by rings of cartilage known as annulus.
 When they start to break down, they will not be capable of protecting or preventing abnormal spinal movements.
 So as the body tries to compensate this in hopes of safety and protection, muscle spasms would occur frequently which causes sharp pains all round.

 The most common reasons for failure of back pain treatments is misdiagnosis.
 So rather than looking at the symptoms and ways to alleviate them, it makes more sense to focus on the pain, it’s origins and concoct a treatment plan centered around it.
-We shall take an indepth look at different causes of chronic pain in our following articles over the course of this month.
-So stay tuned to our blogs and share your views in the comments below.
+We shall take an in depth look at different causes of chronic pain in our following articles over the course of this month.